pseuxide/react-inspector/README.md

-# fork of pseuxide - react inspector for docker users
+# pseuxide's fork - react inspector for docker users

 A version which applied shitty workaround of docker path problem for my personal use.
 It's a dumb way but it's fine as long as it works.